mrakgr/The-Spiral-Language/readme.md

         }
 ```

-Here is the standard hadamarad multiplication.
+Here is the standard Hadamarad multiplication.
 Should an operation like `a*b + c*d` be needed then it would be trivial to make a fresh activation.

 ```
     inl hadmult2 = activation {